MicrosoftDocs/power-automate-docs/articles/mobile/send-receive-push.md

 ---
-title: Send and receive push notifications in Power Automate mobile in Power Automate mobile | Microsoft Docs
+title: Send and receive push notifications in Power Automate mobile | Microsoft Docs
 description: You can send and receive push notifications in Power Automate mobile.
 services: ''
 suite: flow